12 ESL Activities for Children to Make English Class More Fun

 - Have students make their own musical instruments so they can play along as they sing!

 Labeling can be a great way to remember new vocabulary.
-We already discussed a bit how labeling can be used during an art project, but you can also use labeling in a classroom or with photographs.
+The kids can label art projects, as mentioned above, but you can also use labeling in a classroom or with photographs.